grandeurdev/arduino-sdk/README.md

 }

 // **RESULT**
-// Prints "Device Connected to the Cloud!" when device makes a successful connection with Grandeur Cloud
+// Prints "Device Connected to Grandeur!" when device makes a successful connection with Grandeur
-// and "Device Disconnected from the Cloud!" when device breaks connection from Grandeur Cloud.
+// and "Device Disconnected from Grandeur!" when device breaks connection from Grandeur.
 ```

 ### loop